zsnero/Fuzzy-Keyword-Search/README.md

 Fuzzy Keyword Search over cloud

-Currently I'm working on this project.
-I'll keep this updated.
+Currently working on this project.
+I'll keep this updated :)